enoren111/MyView/README.md

 # Software Structure 💻

 # Environment Setup 🕹️
+*Create a empty project in your VS Code
-Use the following commands to build the project in your local:
+*Use the following commands to build the project in your VS Code terminal:
 ```
 cd your_local/project_directory
 git clone
 ```
+*

 # Implementation (Selected) 💡